he1lhamster/Pathfinder2e-Obsidian-Vault/DATABASE/action/Activate an Item.md

 ### Interact

-This component works like the [[Interact]] basic action.
+This component works like the [[DATABASE/action/Interact|Interact]] basic action.
 Activate an Item gains the manipulate trait and requires you to use your hands, just like with any Interact action.

 ### Cast a Spell

-If an item lists “Cast a Spell” after “Activate,” the activation requires you to use the [[Cast a Spell]] activity to Activate the Item.
+If an item lists “Cast a Spell” after “Activate,” the activation requires you to use the [[DATABASE/action/Cast a Spell|Cast a Spell]] activity to Activate the Item.
 This happens when the item replicates a spell.
 You must have a spellcasting class feature to Activate an Item with this activation component.
 If the item can be used for a specific spell, the action icon for that spell is provided.
 If it's an item like a staff, which can be used for many spells, the icon is omitted, and you must refer to each spell to determine which actions you must spend to Activate the Item to cast it.
  In this case, Activate an Item gains all the traits from the relevant components of the Cast a Spell activity.